 Likewise, if you have a campaign running with a low CTR or high CPC, but the traffic is converting very well comparatively, you might consider letting it run despite the engagement metrics.

-At the end of the day, it’s CPA (cost-per-acquisition) that matters.
+At the end of the day, it’s CPA (cost per acquisition) that matters.
 So if you’re paying $2 per click, but converting 1-in-4 clicks, you’re actually outperforming the campaign that costs $1 per click but only converts 1-in-10.

 As you run your campaigns, remember to keep an eye on the numbers over the medium to long term, but don’t worry about monitoring campaigns day-to-day too much.
 In fact, I’d urge you to avoid doing that.
 Campaigns fluctuate naturally every day and you could make poor decisions if you get wrapped up in those daily shifts.
 Just check in on them once every two weeks or so to make sure that your costs are reasonable and your leads are converting well.